 Another qualification of contributing to an HSA is the health coverage must be tied to a High Deductible Health Plan (HDHP).
 The other tax benefits of HSA are the account grows tax-free and withdrawals are tax-free (under current tax codes).
 Even if employment switches, the Health Savings Account (HSA) can be moved and used for medical expenses for many years in the future.

 Since HSAs have tax advantages, the Money Bliss recommendation is to always fully max out the HSA contribution limit each year.
 While working through Money Bliss Step #4 & 5, you must weigh the advantages and disadvantages of fully maxing out the HSA contributions for your personal money situation.
 However, if credit card debt is involved, wait until starting Money Bliss #6 to max out the contributions each year.

 If you don’t have access to a Health Savings Account, create your own medical savings fund.
 It would be a plain, savings account.
 It won’t have the tax advantages as the HSA; however, money is set aside to cover just medical expenses.
 And that alone is worth less stress!

 You will learn how to manage your money, your way.
 Not have your money manage you.

 D-E-B-T is the Cash Flow Killer.

 The ability to get ahead financially when in debt is impossible!
-The cycle of debt happens very easy in our debt obsessed, spending freely society.
+The cycle of debt happens very easily in our debt-obsessed, spending freely society.

 Each HOUSEHOLD has over $90,000 of debt – credit card debt, student loan debt, and auto loans, according to a recent study.
 That number does NOT include mortgage debt.
 That is a LOT of debt (and overwhelming stress) to be carrying on your shoulders.
 Debt is the Cash Flow Killer in action.